 Give background questionnaire.

-When the subject is done, check that the subject answered “Yes” at Q1 and has actually lived in an OSU residence hall (Q4) – Otherwise,
+When the subject is done, check the background answers.
+If the subject selected answered “Yes” to Q3, then proceed to case study 1.
+Else, proceed to case study 2.

-Case studies questions:
+Case study 1:

 “ For this interview, I will be reading from this script in order to be consistent between every interview.
 As you saw in the background questionnaire, in this survey, we define “Fire Safety” as all the behavior you should have when trying to evacuate a building on fire.